FAQs: The Study

 - Independent scientists have never had the funding available to create and carry out a comprehensive study

-- Glyphosate industry safety studies on glyphosate have never concentrated on real-life exposure levels
+- Glyphosate industry safety studies on glyphosate have never concentrated on real-life exposure levels of the chemical

 - Glyphosate industry safety studies on glyphosate are often ‘commercially confidential’ and kept hidden from the public and independent scientists, so cannot be independently evaluated